The Pingxi Crags

 The ropes hanging down from the peak did not tempt me.

 It appeared our first crag had come to a premature end.
-But the track continued around the peak, so I followed it and came to what was clearly the normal route to the top — a ladder and some extremely steep steps carved into the rock.
+But the track continued around the peak, so we followed it and came to what was clearly the normal route to the top — a ladder and some extremely steep steps carved into the rock.

 The normal way up Xiaozi is very steep, but better than hanging off a rope.